Diethyl oxomalonate: Production and occurrence

 In 1892, Richard Anschütz and co-workers synthesized for the first time diethyl oxomalonate (“Oxomalonsäureäthylester”) in pure form, starting from decomposition of the barium salt of alloxan to oxomalonic acid followed by esterification with ethanol in the presence of hydrogen chloride.

 Louis Bouveault and co-workers obtained by the nitrosation of diethyl malonate its isonitrosoester, which was oxidized to diethyl oxomalonate with dinitrogen tetroxide N_{2}O_{4} ("peroxyde d'azote").
 The keto compound, obtained as oil, reacts with water to give the crystalline dihydrate.

 In a modified variant of the synthesis with N_{2}O_{4}, diethyl oxomalonate was obtained in 90% crude yield.
 Instead of dinitrogen tetroxide, dinitrogen trioxide N_{2}O_{3} (obtained from arsenic(III)oxide with nitric acid) can also be used as the oxidant.
 The overall yield is 74–76%.
 However, the synthetic route is complex in terms of apparatus and unsuitable due to the toxicity and carcinogenicity of As_{2}O_{3}.
 The oxidation of malonic ester with selenium dioxide (SeO_{2}) has an unsatisfactorily yield of ester hydrate of only 23%, just like the "improved synthesis" reaction via the malonate dibromide and bromide elimination with potassium acetate with a yield of 41–47%.

 Several processes for the preparation of diethyl oxomalonate use the oxidation of diethyl malonate or its enamines with oxygen or ozone.
 Thus, the ozonolysis of diethylethylidenmalonate (from malonate and methanal in about 80% yield) at −78 °C only 62% diethyl oxomalonate, the electrochemical oxidation of cyanmalonic acid diethylester (from cyanoacetate and chloroacetic acid ethyl ester using oxygen in 77% yield) the last oxidation stage and the ozonolysis of dialkylbenzalmalonates reported by Lutz Friedjan Tietze using the dimethyl ester as an example yield 76% dimethyl mesoxalate.

 Ozonolysis is essentially limited to the laboratory scale (up to about 150 g of product) because of the risks of handling ozone.

-The enamine product from dimethylformamide-dimethylacetal reacts by photooxidation in virtually quantitative yield to diethyl oxomalonate-hydrate.
+The enamine product from dimethylformamide dimethyl acetal reacts by photooxygenation in virtually quantitative yield to diethyl oxomalonate-hydrate.
 A more recent patent describes the synthesis of diethyl oxomalonate from the simple precursor diethyl malonate by oxidation with aqueous sodium chlorite (NaClO_{2}) solution at pH 4.4 in 97% yield.

 The ester is first produced as a hydrate, which is dehydrated by azeotropic distillation with toluene to the final product.